 Namibia is one of the safest countries in Africa, but do keep your wits about you in the towns.
 For instance, don’t leave cameras and handbags visible in your vehicle, and don’t invite robbers by walking around town festooned with expensive camera equipment and your cell phone in your back pocket or open bag.
 Keep your vehicle doors locked at all times to avoid someone quickly opening the back door and making away with an item from the back seat before you even know what’s happened.
 People are poor and there is a certain amount of thievery, but you’re not generally physically at risk (although I have recently heard a few reports of attacks at coastal campsites).

 In Etosha itself, the rules can be more relaxed.
 Don’t leave your windows open or doors unlocked when you’re not in your vehicle, but otherwise there’s no reason to fear for your safety.
 As for danger from animals, stick to the rules of the park and give animals enough space, especially if they have young ones with them, and there will be nothing to fear from them either.

 Etosha offers a wealth of wildlife sightings, with some 115 mammal species including four of the Big Five (elephant, lion, leopard and both black and white rhino, but no buffalo).
 Elephant, zebra, giraffe, black-faced impala and lion are fairly common.
 Other species to look out for include spotted hyena, cheetah, wildebeest, black-backed jackal, honey badger and numerous species of antelope.
 Etosha’s largest antelope is the eland, and its smallest the tiny dik-dik (often found in the thicket as you drive toward the Klein Namutoni waterhole from Namutoni camp).

-There are some 340 bird species at Etosha in summer (less in the winter dry season because some of them are migrants).
+There are some 340 bird species at Etosha in summer (fewer in the winter dry season because some of them are migrants).
 From vultures to raptors like owls, martial, tawny and bateleur eagles, to giants like the ostrich and kori bustard, there’s much to fascinate eager birders.
 Colourful small birds you may spot include crimson-breasted shrike, blue waxbill, little bee-eater, African hoopoe and Meyer’s parrot.